M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

 ### <span style="color: aqua">Discuss how to build relationships?</span>
 - One-to-One
+  - Relies on the use of a ***foreign key***.
 - One-To-Many: Most common
+  - Uses ***references keyword*** to build relationships.
 - Many-To-Many: Cannot create directly, not as obvious to identify
     - Created by using a junction or linking table
         - Only exists to join the table.

 ### <span style="color: aqua">ACID Test</span>
-- Atomic – all or nothing transactions
+- Atomic – all or nothing transactions.
+Either all parts of the transaction occurs or none of them do.
-- Consistency – guarantees committed transaction state
+- Consistency – guarantees committed transaction state.
+The database must be consistent before & after a transaction occurs.
+If a transaction cannot be completed fully all at once, it rolls back to the original version.
-- Isolation – Transactions are independent
+- Isolation – Transactions are independent and must occur without interference while still maintaining consistency.
+Transactions must also occur concurrently.
 - Durability – Committed data is never lost.
+All changes must be permanently stored in the databases memory.

 ### <span style="color: aqua">What is Referential Integrity?</span>
 - You cannot delete part of data